 The polished stone floor cleverly defines the Kitchen-Dining Area from the Living Area with its light-pine wood flooring.

-Meadow View’s welcoming and spacious Living Area has two comfy three-seater sofas, an armchair and a double sofa bed, all positioned to enjoy the fabulous wood burner, the view out to the deck and hot tub and the large Samsung TV with Sky+ box and DVD player.
+Meadow View’s welcoming and spacious Living Area has two comfy three-seater sofas, an armchair and a small sofa bed, all positioned to enjoy the fabulous wood burner, the view out to the deck and hot tub and the large Samsung TV with Sky+ box and DVD player.
 A central coffee table, side tables, bookcase full of DVDs, a foot stool and floor lamps complete the stylish yet home-from-home look.